pacifisticuffs/pacifisticuffs.github.io/_posts/2018-04-04-making-this-prettier.md

 date: 2018-04-04
 ---

 I'm not a designer.
 Not by any stretch of the imagination.
 I like to think I have an appreciation for good design, but the truth is that I don't see color worth a damn and couldn't tell you which fonts are which.
-Leading is something bad you don't want while snacking on paint chips, and kerning is a frog digs on swine.
+Leading is something bad you don't want while snacking on paint chips, and kerning is a frog that digs on swine.

 This template was an <a href="https://getbootstrap.com/docs/4.0/examples/blog/" target="_blank">example</a> kindly provided by Bootstrap.
 It had a nice jumbotron section, with some featured posts below that I wasn't using.
 As I continued to write stuff for this site, I realized that my home page looked like, well, <em>ass</em>, and I needed some more color and stuff to make it not-so-assy.